fangq/mcx/README.md

 - 2020-08-24 [782b4a3] massive update of documentation
 - 2020-08-24 [041e386] massive update to README to describe all output formats

-Between 2020 and 2022, three new journal papers have been published as the result of this project, including [Yan2020].
+Between 2020 and 2023, seven new journal papers have been published as the result of this project, including [Yan2020].
 Please see the full list at http://mcx.space/#publication